2016 Olympic Gold Medalist (800 freestyle relay)

 Olympian Clark Smith learned the difference between talking at swimmers versus working with swimmers as a young athlete.

 “When I went to clinics as an age-group swimmer, I was always told to make multiple changes in my stroke or other changes that didn’t always make sense to me,” he recalls.

 Those experiences taught Smith to become better at “putting my thoughts into words without making it too complicated for kids to understand.”

 But ultimately, it’s the swimmer’s job to implement technique changes.
 “Only you can make the changes you want to see,” he says, pointing out a lesson he wishes he’d learned sooner: “Don’t expect your coach to remind you of your bad habits.
 It helps to pick on yourself.”

-He also credits his parents for finding the right mix of support.
 “I’m fortunate enough to swim for parents who know so much about the sport but also don’t put any pressure on me.
 I don’t think I would have had a fraction of the success I’ve had without them.”